HackBulgaria/Programming101-3/week11-Advanced-Python/decorators/README.md

 And the log file should look like this:

 ```
-get_low was called and took 2.00 seconds to compleat
+get_low was called and took 2.00 seconds to complete
-get_low was called and took 2.10 seconds to compleat
+get_low was called and took 2.10 seconds to complete
 ```